Develop a deep knowledge of human resources plus the business and influence skills to take you to the next level in your new HR management career.

 The School of Continuing Studies allows students in certificate programs the option of paying in two or more installments.
 You must pay the initial payment as stated below and then you may make any number of online payments that they choose, provided that you pay the entire balance before the stated due date.
 Students opting for the installment plan will also be charged a one-time, non-refundable administrative fee of $125 that is due at the time of registration.
 The following are the details of the installment plan policy according to the Human Resources Management Post-Degree Full-time Certificate:

 - International Students – The full international tuition for the Program is $17,999 (HST exempt).
 Payment #1 of $4,999 and the installment fee must accompany the acceptance of admission.
-The balance is due prior to the first day of class.
+The balance is due before the first day of the first course.

 Textbooks and course materials cost approximately $260 per course and are not part of the tuition fee.